drawcall/Proton/README.md

 * Added `Proton.Cyclone` behavior, you can make vortex effects with Cyclone.
 Demo please check [here](https://codesandbox.io/s/proton-cyclone-rzweu).

-* `proton.fps=60` In most cases, you don't need to set this property.
+* `proton.fps` In most cases, you don't need to set this property.
 You can set this property when the game engine has fixed fps or some browsers have a higher refresh rate.

 * Use Euler integration calculation is more accurate (default false) `Proton.USE_CLOCK = false or true;`.